 Kegan and Lahey argue that we can overcome this immunity to change by becoming aware of our hidden assumptions, commitments, and mental models, thereby making them available for examination, validation and modification.
 They describe the process of bringing our unconscious mental models into awareness as one of transforming our thinking from “subject” to “object.”
 As “subject,” our assumptions about the world influence our behavior in unseen and often unexpected ways — in Kegan’s language, our assumptions “have [control over] us.”
 As “object,” our assumptions move from an unconscious to a conscious state in which we can examine them and discover how they shape our behavior — that is, “we have [control over] our assumptions.”
 The tool Kegan and Lahey have developed for transforming our unconscious mental data from subject to object is the Immunity Map.
 Much like Chris Argyris’ Ladder of Inference, the Immunity Map provides a methodology for uncovering causal relationships between our assumptions about the world, the conclusions we draw and the commitments we form from these assumptions, and ultimately the behaviors that emerge from these conclusions and commitments.

 Adult development, according to Kegan and Lahey, is an ongoing and never-ending journey of increasing our mental complexity by transforming larger and larger chunks of mental data from subject to object so that these data can be examined, understood, and appropriately managed.
-We grow, like the medieval alchemist, by transforming base metal into gold.
+We grow, like the medieval alchemist, by transmuting base metal into gold, transforming suffering into wisdom.
 As we grow, we become more and more skillful at interacting with our world.

 David Maister, a former Harvard Business School professor and long-time management consultant, has written a number of books on managing and working in professional service firms, including Managing the Professional Service Firm (1997) and First Among Equals: How to Manage a Group of Professionals (2005).
 The Trusted Advisor offers coaches and consultants invaluable insight into how to build mutually-beneficial, mutually-satisfying relationships with individual clients and their organizations.
 Chapter 8, “The Trust Equation,” is by itself worth the price you’ll pay for this book.